-Corrective vision treatment of an experimental nature.
-(Experimental nature means a procedure or lens not used universally or accepted by the vision care profession, as determined by the service representative.)

-- · Lens options (such as coatings or hardening, tints, photochromic, polycarbonate, or scratchresistant or shatter-resistant lenses). - · Medical or surgical treatment of the eye.
-(However, VSP network providers will offer discounts for refractive surgery.) - Orthoptics or vision training or any associated supplemental testing; dyslexia. - Plano lenses (less than $a \pm 0.38$ diopter power), nonprescription glasses, 2 pair of glasses instead of bifocals, or extra charge for progressive lenses in excess of the bifocal allowance.

-• Services or supplies not listed as covered expenses.
+- Corrective vision treatment of an experimental nature.
+(Experimental nature means a procedure or lens not used universally or accepted by the vision care profession, as determined by the service representative.) - Costs above the maximum covered expenses. - Lens options (such as coatings or hardening, tints, photochromic, polycarbonate, or scratch-resistant or shatter-resistant lenses). - Medical or surgical treatment of the eye.
+(However, Davis Vision network providers will offer discounts for refractive surgery.) - Orthoptics or vision training or any associated supplemental testing; dyslexia. - Plano lenses (less than a ± 0.38 diopter power), nonprescription glasses, 2 pair of glasses instead of bifocals, or extra charge for progressive lenses in excess of the bifocal allowance. - Services or supplies not listed as covered expenses. - Services or supplies received while not covered or lenses or frames furnished or ordered before coverage begins. - Solutions and/or cleaning products for glasses or contact lenses. - Special supplies, such as nonprescription sunglasses or subnormal vision aids.